WSUN (AM): WSUN becomes full-time station after WFLA transfer

 Until 1974, WSUN offered a variety of programming including dramas, talk, music, and was an ABC affiliate.
 In 1974 then-owner Plough flipped the easy listening music format to country, eventually making the station one of the most successful AM stations in Florida.
-By the mid-1980's music audiences had moved to FM, and then-owner CBS switched to all news, which was unsuccessful, eventually switching back to country music.
+By the mid-1980s, music audiences had moved to FM, and then-owner CBS switched to all news, which was unsuccessful, eventually switching back to country music.

-In 1987 new owner Cox radio changed upon purchase to a hot talk format and the station was the home of the popular syndicated morning program The Ron & Ron Show (Ron and Ron) as well as hosting the Hooters-on-the-Radio show, Bob Lassiter (deceased), and a variety of other programs, including a psychic call in show with Gary Spivey.
+In 1987 new owner Cox radio changed upon purchase to a hot talk format and the station was the home of the popular syndicated morning program The Ron & Ron Show (Ron and Ron) as well as hosting the Hooters-on-the-Radio show, Bob Lassiter (deceased), and a variety of other programs, including a psychic call-in show with Gary Spivey.
 For a brief period, the station simulcasted programming from sister stations KFI Los Angeles and WIOD in Miami, including Neil Rogers, Rick and Suds, and Chris Baker.
 The station also broadcast the Miami Dolphin NFL games.

 Due to major interference from Cuban stations, from the 1990s the FCC granted WSUN a Special Temporary Authority (STA) to operate at 10 kW, twice the maximum power normally allowed for stations operating on "regional" frequencies.

 All RF and electrical power and control cabling was run under the divided Gandy Highway in conduits that have an access manhole in the median and rise up out of the ground to the tower platform on the south side of Gandy "Redneck Riviera" Beach.
 The City of St. Petersburg eventually placed a channel 38 antenna on top of the north tower and a microwave reflector to deliver the programming to the transmitter building below.
 The weathered towers were replaced with shorter self supporters in the early 2000s with LED lighting.

 The nationally syndicated program "Smoke This" got its start on WSUN, now on WFLA.
 Eventually, WSUN morphed into sports, becoming the flagship for the Tampa Bay Lightning, but dropped all talk programming by 1995, when it switched to a Standards music format.
-On January 1, 1998, with a pending station sale, 620 kHz became a simulcast of Bay News 9, and the call letters were changed to WSAA.
+On January 1, 1998, with a pending station sale, 620 kHz became a simulcast of Bay News 9, and the callsign was changed to WSAA.
 The WSUN call sign and format to 910 kHz.
 On January 1, 2000, as part of a major format and frequency swap, 1250 WDAE moved its calls and programming to 620 kHz.
-Paxson owned Business talk-formatted WHNZ (at 570 kHz) and moved its calls and programming to 1250, while 570 was ultimately sold to Salem Broadcasting, who converted it to a Christian station and changed the call letters to WTWD (and later, WTBN).
+Paxson-owned Business talk-formatted WHNZ (on 570 kHz) and moved its calls and programming to 1250, while 570 was ultimately sold to Salem Broadcasting, who converted it to a Christian station and changed the callsign to WTWD (and later, WTBN).
 Salem would also eventually buy 910 in Plant City as well, making it a simulcast WTWD/WTBN.

 In 1999, WSUN's call sign was changed to WSAA.
 In 2000, the call sign was changed to WHNZ, and later that year to WDAE.